Proxtarun/using_first-time/README.md

 iwill test my collage programming here
 <hr><br>
 i am not so good in github
-but i try my level best
+but i try my level best as iam good